 Intrastate Compliance Review Program - One Motor Carrier Enforcement Supervisor oversees the program.
-In addition, two Motor Carrier Enforcement Supervisors and four Motor Carrier Enforcement Officers are fully trained to conduct compliance reviews.
+In addition, two Motor Carrier Enforcement Supervisors (part-time) and five Motor Carrier Enforcement Officers (full-time) are fully trained to conduct compliance reviews.
+The full-time compliance review officers are cross trained/certified to conduct New Entrant Safety Audits to assist PUC in reducing the number of over due safety audits as needed.

-Fifteen individuals (One Motor Carrier Enforcement Administrator, two Motor Carrier Enforcement Supervisors, six Motor Carrier Specialists, two Program Analysts, one Administrative Assistant, and three Clerical Assistants)

-administer the MCSAP program from the Commercial Vehicle Safety Division which includes compliance review program, Data Q's, crash reports, certification of inspection reports, financial management, quarterly voucher documentation, vehicle and equipment inventory, supplies for field personnel, and information technology support.
+Fourteen individuals (One Motor Carrier Enforcement Program Administrator, two Motor Carrier Enforcement Supervisors, five Motor Carrier Specialists, two Program Analysts, one Administrative Assistant, and three Clerical Assistants) administer the MCSAP program from the Commercial Vehicle Safety Division which includes compliance review program, Data Q's, crash reports, certification of inspection reports, financial management, quarterly voucher documentation, vehicle and equipment inventory, supplies for field personnel, and information technology support.

-The PUC has 30 and municipal police departments have 234 certified MCSAP Inspectors.
+The PUC has 24 and municipal police departments have 250 certified MCSAP Inspectors.
 The annual certification period for all MCSAP inspectors in Pennsylvania is based on a calendar year (January 1 - December 31), and as a condition of maintaining certification, each inspector must attend a minimum of 16 hours of annual refresher training which is conducted by PSP staff.
 The PSP and PUC each conduct update training conferences that range from three to five days.